Five Incredible Colorado State Parks for RV Camping

 Cherry Creek State Park lies almost in Denver’s backyard and offers so many amazing things to see and enjoy.
 The park is situated around an 800-acre reservoir, complete with rolling hills and mountainscapes in the distance.
 The lake offers a variety of recreational activities, including swimming, boating, sailing, water skiing, jet skiing, and fishing.
 The trails surrounding the lake offer thirty-five miles of hiking and biking opportunities.
 With close proximity to Denver, there is also plenty to do outside the park, making this location ideal for Denver natives or those looking to see both the city and its surrounding natural beauty.

 Camping at Cherry Creek is by reservation only, and the sites tend to fill up very quickly.
-The campground offers full hook-ups sites, with twenty, thirty, and fifty amp electric available.
+The campground offers full hook-ups sites, with 20 amp, 30 amp, and 50 amp electric available.
 One loop of sites is available to campers year-round, but the dump station closed for the winter season.
 Showers, laundry facilities, and bathrooms are also open year-round.

 Colorado’s state parks are just as spectacular as its national parks.
 They are open year-round, allowing visitors to enjoy a variety of activities across the four seasons.
 With campgrounds located conveniently within each park’s boundaries, these parks are an RVers ideal vacation destination.
 Consider one of these five excellent state parks on your next trip to the lovely state of Colorado.